© (Copyright), International Software Architecture Qualification Board e. V. (iSAQB® e. V.) 2025

 6.1.
 Learning Goals

-LG 6-1: Know practical examples of architecture documentation
+LG 6-1: Explain pros and cons of sample architecture documentation

 Software architects have learned about architecture documentation from at least one practical example.